urob/zmk-actions/readme.md

-# ZMK-ACTIONS
+# ZMK Actions

-This repository contains GitHub Actions workflows for automatically testing ZMK modules and synchronizing releases with ZMK.
-The workflows are designed to work in sequence:
+This repository contains several Github actions for ZMK users and developers.
+It also contains a nix shell that can be used as drop-in replacement for the ZMK Docker container, both locally and in Github actions.

+## Actions

+Actions for building ZMK firmware:

+- `build-user-config`: Drop-in replacement for the official docker-based build workflow.

+Actions for ZMK module developers:

-1. `upgrade-zmk.yml` - Periodically check for new ZMK releases and create PRs to bump module dependencies.
+- `upgrade-zmk`: Check for new ZMK releases and create matching module PRs dependencies.
-2. `run-tests.yml` - Run automated module tests on pull requests.
+- `run-tests`: Run automated module tests on pull requests.
-3. `upgrade-module.yml` - Automatically bump module version to match ZMK version on merge.
+- `upgrade-module`: Create module versions to match ZMK version on merge.

-The repository also contains lower-level actions for setting up ZMK test and build environments using Nix.

-Finally, there is a drop-in replacement workflow for `build-user-config` which performs moderately faster than the upstream version.
-For instance, average build times for my personal [ZMK config](https://github.com/urob/zmk-config) using the nix-based workflow are 2m52s vs 4m06s with a cold cache and 1m29s vs 1m44s with a warm cache.

-## How it works
+Actions with special purposes and unlikely to be used directly:

+- `setup-sdk`: Set up nix shell with Zephyr SDK, `west` and other build dependencies.
+- `setup-zmk`: Create ZMK workspace with all required west modules.
+- `test`: Low-level action supporting `run-tests`.

+## Nix shell

+Todo: document `flake.nix` and add template for local usage.

+## Maintaining ZMK modules

-These workflows are designed around automated module testing leveraging the same `native_posix_64`-based test environment used upstream.
+The actions for developers are designed around automated module testing leveraging the same `native_posix`-based test environment used upstream.
 To make this work, the test environment is tied to a specific ZMK release.

 Whenever a new ZMK release is detected, the `upgrade-zmk` workflow creates a PR to bump the ZMK